 Ms. Rentner has been with the Center on Education Policy since its founding in January 1995.
 From 1988 to 1994, she served as a legislative associate for the U.S. House of Representatives' Committee on Education and Labor, where she worked on the reauthorization of several major education programs including the Elementary and Secondary Education Act, the Higher Education Act, the National School Lunch Act, the Child Nutrition Act, and the authorization of the Goals 2000: Educate America Act.
 Ms. Rentner also worked for the National PTA and the Council of Chief State School Officers in their government relations offices.
 She holds a B.S. from the University of Utah.

-Jennifer R. McMurrer, Senior Research Associate
+Jennifer R. McMurrer, Director of Research

 Dr. McMurrer began her work with the Center in June 2006.
 She assists in research study design, data collection, analysis, and writing related to federal, state, and local education policy initiatives.
 Her CEP publications include topics related to the No Child Left Behind Act, student achievement and state assessment systems, school improvement, and high school exit exams.
 She holds a BA from James Madison University, a master's degree from George Mason University in public policy, and a PhD in education policy and research methodology from George Mason University.